ErlingSigurdson/SegMap595/README.md

 within a byte is indicated by a return value of `get_dot_bit_pos()` method.

 Glyphs are not standardized globally.
-Some of them do resemble their actual prototypes, some are rather sketchy (like G, K, X and Z), others are outright arbitrary (like M, V and W).
+Some of them do resemble their actual prototypes, some are rather sketchy (like G, K, T, V, X and Z), others are outright arbitrary (like M and W).

 This library offers two glyph sets: